eleanorfrajka/AMOCatlas/docs/source/developer_guide.md

 ## 8. Logging and Debugging

-With PR #25, structured logging has been introduced to `amocarray`.
+With PR #25, structured logging has been introduced to `amocatlas`.

 Logs track steps during data reading and, in the future, will also report changes during dataset standardisation.